 It begins with a simple horn call for which Mahler designated the greatest possible number of horns played forcefully and placed at a great distance, the horns are placed off stage to create this sense of distance as if coming from a higher plane.
 Their call begins on a rising fifth, which some have suggested sounds like the call of the show far during the Jewish high holiday services, a slow variant on triplet rhythms from the skeletal movement, and the middle section of all the follows in the oboe. trumpets and horns play these tattoo like triplets more broadly, recalling their appearance during the opening, a harp extends the triplets into a C major code data that closes this segment in heavenly repose, though somewhat tainted by mournful trombones on a fragment of the terror motive, night descends as the music gently falls into the bass and soft timpani strokes gradually slow down the tempo out of the silence that follows comes a version of the DS AI chorale in F minor played softly by woodwinds.

 It appeared during the funeral march of the first movement, but now has lost its tragic character sounding more solemn and majestic, after the woodwind choir, the DS era theme is extended on music of heroic bearing by trombone, and then trumpet that anticipate the resurrection theme that will be sung by the chorus much later on. horns introduce a new segment that develops the trumpet tattoos that emerged from the opening orchestral explosion filler Barford suggests that they sound like Gabriel’s summoning of the legions of death woodwinds accompany fragments of the DSi with a scared SOS triplet figuration as offstage horns and tone the call in the wilderness, night again descends, the section closes in the same manner, as when we first heard the DS era theme, again against hushed string tremulous a new section begins with yet another summons.
-This time, it is on the falling second of wall, recalling its appearance in the opening movement, overlapping cries of the terror motive urge the music on as the pace quickens, and version of the wall motive on a rising dotted rhythm, played first by clarinets gives the impression of a pitiful cry of despair, akin to the cry of the wounded soul heard at the beginning of a movement, the music becomes increasingly chaotic, strewn with wild cries of wall, a turn figure is added, as the music drives forward in a state of maddening confusion until it reaches a climax on woodwinds shrieking cries of wall, it’s energies spent, these cries sink into the low brass and peter out on a faint timpani roll.
+This time, it is on the falling second of wall, recalling its appearance in the opening movement, overlapping cries of the terror motive urge the music on as the pace quickens, and version of the wall motive on a rising dotted rhythm, played first by clarinets gives the impression of a pitiful cry of despair, akin to the cry of the wounded soul heard at the beginning of a movement, the music becomes increasingly chaotic, strewn with wild cries of waltz, a turn figure is added, as the music drives forward in a state of maddening confusion until it reaches a climax on woodwinds shrieking cries of waltz, it’s energies spent, these cries sink into the low brass and peter out on a faint timpani roll.

-After another moment of silence, a definitive statement of the DSP raw theme now in D flat major is softly and solemnly in tone, why an unaccompanied brass choir becoming stronger and increasingly energetic, the DIA’s era chorale ends with the forceful entrance of a sustained tone that suddenly softens and then builds into a full cadence at its height, woodwinds and strings enter assertively with a dotted rhythmic upbeat that ushers in the return of the contrasting heroic theme that followed the woodwinds treatment of the DSi chorale earlier.
+After another moment of silence, a definitive statement of the DSP raw theme now in D flat major is softly and solemnly in tone, why an unaccompanied brass choir becoming stronger and increasingly energetic, the DIA’s era chorale ends with the forceful entrance of a sustained tone that suddenly softens and then builds into a full cadence at its height, woodwinds and strings enter assertively with a dotted rhythmic upbeat that ushers in the return of the contrasting heroic theme that followed the treatment of the woodwind of the DSi chorale earlier.

 This time, however, the heroic corn calls and delish the continuation of the DSE rye theme, as well as the color in the wilderness motive mightily asserted by trumpets and trombones, sounding like music for a regal procession.